 For over 45 years I have felt the call from God to establish a Christian centre for prayer and worship in Scotland based on the principles followed by the Celtic Christian saints.
 In 2010 this journey led me to Arran and the congregational church at Sannox.
 As I sensed that this was finally the place where such a centre was to be established I discovered that there were Christian people on the island who had been praying for same vision for many years.
 Since the charity established Sannox Christian Centre in 2012 amazing things have happened to confirm that fact and enable the centre to be developed.

 My wife, Fiona, and our family have been visiting Arran for over 30 years and love the island.
 In terms of my background, I was brought up in Baptist churches in Rosyth and Dunfermline and am now a member of Central Church in Edinburgh.
 My main area of ministry is leading worship.
 I play the guitar and Fiona plays the piano.
 We have three children and four grand-children.
 I graduated as a civil engineer and have practiced in the public and private sectors and as an academic in transport policy and planning.
 I now work as a self-employed transport planner.
-I am also a Trustee/Director of Whitebeam Housing Association, a partnership between the United Reformed Church, Scottish Churches Housing Action and Sannox Christian Centre, and Try Praying.
+I am also a Trustee/Director of Try Praying.

 Stuart Carr